pixelated/pixelated-user-agent/README.md

 * Install Pixelated User Agent using [Developer-Setup-on-native-OS](https://github.com/pixelated/pixelated-user-agent/wiki/Developer-Setup-on-native-OS) page;
 * Install a local LEAP provider using the [LEAP Platform installation with vagrant](https://leap.se/en/docs/platform/tutorials/vagrant#2-vagrant-with-static-vagrantfile) instructions.
 * [Running user agent against a local LEAP provider](https://github.com/pixelated/pixelated-user-agent/wiki/Running-user-agent-against-a-local-LEAP-provider)

+## Contributing

+You are most welcome to contribute to the Pixelated User Agent code base.
+Please have a look at the [contributions guide](https://github.com/pixelated/pixelated-user-agent/blob/master/CONTRIBUTING.md).

+If you want to contribute as a designer or XD, see the [issues labeled 'Needs Prototype'](https://github.com/pixelated/pixelated-user-agent/labels/Needs%20Prototype) for some ideas of where to start!

 ## Useful links